CNSocialDepress: A Chinese Social Media Dataset for Depression Risk Detection and Structured Analysis

-To address these challenges, we introduce (\textbf{CNSocialDepress}, the first publicly available Chinese-language dataset for depression risk detection that integrates binary risk labels with structured psychological analyses.
-All annotations are drafted and validated by certified mental health experts, ensuring both domain relevance and annotation quality. \textbf{CNSD} is designed to support multiple task paradigms, including binary classification, generation of structured analyses, summarization, and fine-tuning of large language models (LLMs) for psychological reasoning.
+To address these challenges, we introduce \textbf{CNSocialDepress} (\textbf{CNSD}), a publicly available Chinese-language dataset for depression risk detection that can be applied to the development of early-stage depression detection tools.
+It pairs binary risk labels with structured psychological analyses.
+All annotations are drafted and validated by certified mental health professionals, ensuring domain relevance and annotation quality. \textbf{CNSD} supports multiple task paradigms.
+These include binary classification, structured analysis generation, summarization, and fine-tuning large language models (LLMs) for psychological reasoning.

-Our contributions are fourfold: \begin{itemize} \item We construct a high-quality Chinese dataset that bridges the gap between classification and interpretable analysis in depression detection, and supports a wide range of tasks including binary classification, generation of structured psychological analyses, summarization, and fine-tuning of large language models.